 Exam Limits: 5 Attempts

 You are allowed a maximum of 5 attempts to pass the NAPLEX.
 After a failed attempt, you must wait 45 days to next attempt the NAPLEX.
 Some exceptions may apply, as NABP member boards retain the authority to determine the number of attempts per candidate in their jurisdiction.
-Contact NABP Customer Service for more information.
+Contact NABP Customer Engagement for more information.